Welcome to today's edition of the Rush 24-7 podcast.

 I volunteered to go up there.

-I said, Well, I'll buy a table, but I'll come up there.
+I said, well, I'll buy a table, but I'll come up there.

-Well, I have a couple of sound bites from my introduction of Roger Ailes prior to him uh receiving the 2009 Good Scout Award from the Westchester Putnam Council of the Boy Scouts of America.
+Well, I have a couple of sound bites from my introduction of Roger Ailes prior to him receiving the 2009 Good Scout Award from the Westchester Putnam Council of the Boy Scouts of America.

 This room tonight is America.